abhat09/abhat09/README.md

 I’m especially passionate about using data to uncover product insights and solve complex business problems.
 Whether it’s statistical modeling, machine learning, or cloud-based tools, I love turning messy data into clear strategy.

-Right now, I’m looking for **opportunities to bring these skills into real-world projects**—ideally in fast-paced, impact-driven environments where learning never stops.

 When I’m not neck-deep in data, you’ll probably find me on a long walk, rewatching old sitcoms, knitting something cozy, or painting very poorly just for fun. 🎨📚🍝

 ---